Melodifestivalen 2010: Details

 Six different cities hosted the six shows of Melodifestivalen, revealed on 27 August 2009.
 The opening heat was held at the Fjällräven Center in Örnsköldsvik; further heats were held in Sandviken's Göransson Arena, the first time the city has hosted a Melodifestivalen heat, the Scandinavium in Gothenburg and the Malmö Arena in Malmö.
 The Second Chance round was in Örebro's Conventum Arena, while the grand final would be held once again at Globen in Stockholm.
 There were plans to hold the 2010 final in Gothenburg, however as hockey matches clashed with the date of the final it was necessary to hold the final in Stockholm for the ninth consecutive year.

 The dates for the six shows were announced at the same time, with the first heat held on 6 February 2010, with the final of the contest held on 13 March, over six weeks.

-This year's contest was hosted by a trio: comedian Christine Meltzer, three-time Melodifestivalen participant and Eurovision winner in 2015 in Vienna, Måns Zelmerlöw, and actor Dolph Lundgren.
+This year's contest was hosted by a trio: comedian Christine Meltzer, four-time Melodifestivalen participant and Future Eurovision winner in 2015 in Vienna, Måns Zelmerlöw, and actor Dolph Lundgren.
 The three hosts were revealed at a press conference by SVT on 10 November.